 Employee benefits and perks have come a long way since the advent of company cars and casual Fridays.
-A review of emerging benefits and perks in today’s business world yields such novelties as “pet leave” for new pet owners, nap pods for sleeping breaks, and beer on tap.
-These kinds of offerings are certainly a testament to what appeals to millennial workers, who comprise an increasingly large share of the labor force.
+A review of emerging benefits and perks in today’s business world yieldshas variety.
+Such novelties as “pet leave” for new pet owners, nap pods for sleeping breaks, and beer on tap are not surprising.
+These kinds of offerings are certainly a testament to what appeals to millennial workers.
+They comprise an increasingly large share of the labor force.
 But it’s not just millennials who are driving this demand.

-The volume and diversity of benefits and perks now available to workers at companies bespeaks the growing value that employees place on them in the workplace – a value that sometimes rivals hard cash.
+The volume and diversity of benefits and perks now available to workers at companies bespeaks the growing value that employees place on them in the workplace.
+The benefits are value that sometimes rivals hard cash.
 According to a 2015 survey by company review website, Glassdoor, nearly 80% of employees would prefer new or additional job benefits to a pay raise.
 They also play a significant role in the job search process.
 Three in five people report that benefits and perks are among their top considerations in accepting a new job.

-In an employment market as tight as the current one, employers need to pay attention because those who don’t risk squandering an opportunity to attract the best talent.
+In an employment market as tight as the current one, employers need to pay attention.
+Companies shouldn’t risk squandering an opportunity to attract the best talent.

 Family and Flexibility

-In 2015 Netflix made headlines by offering unlimited parental leave – to both moms and dads –in the first year after the birth or adoption of a baby.
+In 2015 Netflix made headlines by offering unlimited parental leave.
+This was offered to both moms and dads in the first year after the birth or adoption of a baby.
 That offer was in addition to its unlimited time-off policy for vacation and sick leave.

-Netflix is an outlier when it comes to such generous benefits, but many companies are, nevertheless, trending towards more family friendly and flexible leave offerings.
-According to the 2019 Employee Benefits Report of the Society of Human Resource Management (SHRM), which surveys employers annually about their employee benefits offerings, more than one in three U.S. employers offer paid maternity leave, up from 21% in 2015, and many of them offer more leave than the federal and state mandates.
+Netflix is an outlier when it comes to such generous benefits.
+But many companies are, nevertheless, trending towards more family friendly and flexible leave offerings.
+That is according to the 2019 Employee Benefits Report of the Society of Human Resource Management (SHRM).
+SHRM surveys employers annually about their employee benefits offerings.
+They found more than one in three U.S. employers offer paid maternity leave, up from 21% in 2015.
+They also discovered that many of them offer more leave than the federal and state mandates.
 In the same time frame, the number of companies offering paternity leave (30%) has almost doubled.
 Nursing moms will be happy to learn that this year more than half of U.S. employers report offering lactation rooms, compared to just 35% in 2015.

-Employers are ever more responsive to the high demand for flexibility in work schedules and remote working, with nearly 60% offering flextime during core business hours and almost 70% offering occasional telecommuting, up from 56% in 2015.
+Employers are ever more responsive to the high demand for flexibility in work schedules and remote working.
+Nearly 60% are offering flextime during core business hours.
+While almost 70% are offering occasional telecommuting, up from 56% in 2015.
 In fact, more than one-quarter of respondents allow their employees to telecommute full-time.

 Fastest Growing Benefits and Perks

-The greatest increase in benefits were concentrated in health-related and wellness categories, with 20% of employers indicating they had increased offerings in those areas.
-Given the prominent role many employers play in providing health insurance to employees, they have a great incentive in keeping healthcare costs down and increasingly ply their workforce with wellness tips and information.
+The greatest increase in benefits were concentrated in health-related and wellness categories.
+20% of employers indicated they had increased offerings in those areas.
+Many employers play a prominent roll in providing health insurance to employees.
+They have a great incentive in keeping healthcare costs down and increasingly their workforce with wellness tips and information.
 About one-third have consistently offered an onsite fitness center, fitness classes, or memberships to fitness centers for the last several years.
-And just as many are offering a health insurance premium discount for participating in a wellness program, up from 17% two years ago.
+And just as many are offering a health insurance premium discount for participating in a wellness program.
+Those numbers are up from 17% two years ago.
 Nearly 40% offer company-organized fitness challenges.

 Other notable changes in benefits and perks offered this year include the rise in onsite stress management programs, company-paid snacks, employee referral bonuses, and the number of employers who allow pets at work.
 And the number of companies offering standing desks have jumped from just 25% in 2015 to a whopping 60% this year.